You expect a beautiful smile with beautiful teeth from orthodontic treatment. But, What to do if you have gaps in teeth after braces?

 So, it’s not the fault of your orthodontist.
 However, you can get rid of the situation.
 You can get a veneer or composite filling to close the gaps.

-Why do you get a gap on teeth after braces removal?
+Why do you get gaps in teeth after braces removal?

-Here are the possible causes of the gap in teeth after braces
+Here are the possible causes of the gaps forming between teeth after braces.

 1. Not wearing a retainer after braces regularly